AshleyTyrer/DCM_for_ERPs/README.md

 spm('defaults', 'eeg')
 ```

-## Data
+## Data Files
-Contains the example EEG data files along with corresponding SPM gain matrix file.
+Contains fully pre-processed example EEG data files along with corresponding SPM gain matrix file.
 Example_MNI_coords.mat contains a set of MNI coordinates that can be used to define the electromagnetic model, i.e., specify the source locations, within the SPM DCM GUI.

+## Raw Data
+Contains un-preprocessed example EEG data files from the same control participant.

 ## DCMs
 Contains two example DCM files that were generated using different B matrices: one full B matrix (forward, backward and self modulatory connections) and one partial B matrix (forward modulatory connections only).